 In a second set of tests, the researchers assessed whether wiping the nozzle reduced or prevented cross-contamination between jet injections.
 The nozzle of the Ped-O-Jet was wiped with a cotton ball moistened in acetone immediately after inoculating the underside of a rabbit contaminated with 0.025 milliliters HBsAg serum.
 The Ped-O-Jet was then fired five times into five separate 1 dram vials.
 The ejectate fluid in each of the vials was assayed.
 This test was repeated ten times (Grabowsky et al., 1994).

 Results found the ejected fluid of the next shot fired was positive for HBsAg in 3 out of 50 (6%) of the samples.
 Within these contaminated samples, the average volume of blood detected in the ejectate was 0.016 microliters (range, 0.01 uL – 0.022 uL) (Grabowsky et al., 1994).
 The exterior nozzle of the Ped-O-Jet was positive for HBsAg in 3 out of 10 (30%) of the samples.
 While the interior of the nozzle was again negative (0 out of 10) for HBsAg contamination (Weniger, 2003).

 To put this into perspective, the contaminated 3 samples of ejected fluid converts to 10,000 to 22,000 picoliters of blood, with the average volume of blood being 16,000 picoliters.
-This means these samples could hold 1,000 to 2,200 Hepatitis B virions and 100 to 220 Hepatitis C virions.
-With the averages being 1,600 Hepatitis B virions and 160 Hepatitis C virions.
+This means these samples could hold 1,000 to 2,200 Hepatitis B particles and 100 to 220 Hepatitis C particles.
+With the averages being 1,600 Hepatitis B particles and 160 Hepatitis C particles.
 The data demonstrates wiping the nozzle of the Ped-O-Jet reduced but did not eliminate contamination, and thus blood-borne pathogens could still have been transferred.